-The project proposals will be evaluated using these additional criteria:
+Additionally, the project proposals will be evaluated using these additional criteria, which are equally weighted in the project assessment form:

-- Project fit with objectives of the Fund and alignment with funding priorities - Sound design: Understanding of local context, meaningful impact and feasibility - Meaningful evaluation and appropriate risk management
+- 1. Project fit with objectives of the Fund and alignment with funding priorities - 2.
+Understanding of local context - 3.
+Project Impact and compelling theory of change - 4.
+Feasibility of proposed project - 5.
+Monitoring and evaluation approach - 6.
+Understanding of risks and appropriate risk mitigation measures and Do No Harm approach